 Day 2 Doringkloof to Modderhuisie, 24km

 On the second day you tackle the southern side of the Baviaanskloof, again with high climbs and long descents, traversing the Kouga Mountain Range.
 The chance of seeing another human is almost impossible, which gives hikers the chance to become one with nature.
 The Baviaanskloof is home to 7 of our 9 biomes, which are clearly visible as you hike – karoo thicket and spekboom, aloes, cycads, fynbos and proteas.
-Accommodation for this night is the most basic and two rooms with bunk beds.
+Accommodation for this night is the most basic and in two rooms with bunk beds.
 We all will have to assist to make ourselves comfortable.

 Day 3 Modderhuisie to Nooitgedacht, 23km